TOAST-DOCS/RDS-FOR-MARIADB/zh/api-guide-v4.0.md

 In addition, the APIs you can call are limited based on the project member role.
 You can grant permissions separately for `RDS for MariaDB ADMIN` and `RDS for MariaDB VIEWER`.

 * `RDS for MariaDB ADMIN permission holders` can use all available features as before.
-* `RDS for MariaDB MEMBER permission holders` can use read-only feature.
+* `RDS for MariaDB VIEWER permission holders` can use read-only feature.
     * Cannot use any features aimed at DB instances or create, modify, or delete any DB instance.
     * But, notification group and user group-related features are available.